Configure Mailgun for WordPress

 Mailgun is a popular email relay service to help ensure your emails are delivered to your recipients.
 In this article we will explain how to configure Mailgun and the Mailgun WordPress plugin to help improve email deliverability.

-In this step you will need to choose a domain (or subdomain, preferably) for sending mail through your website.
-In my example I chose the “mail” subdomain of my own domain (mail.areallycoolwebsite.club).
-Mailgun will then guide you in what records to add to your DNS manager to successfully configure email.
+Choose a domain (or subdomain, preferably) for sending mail through your website.
+In my example I chose the “mail” subdomain of my top-level domain (

 Once your records have been added, you can verify your records have been successfully configured on the Mailgun Domains page.
 Scroll down and click “Domain Verification & DNS” to check whether your records were successfully configured (remember: these records can take up to 24 hours to propagate).

 Install and Activate Mailgun